visualstuart/aspnetcore-log4net/README.md

 # aspnetcore-log4net
-ASP.NET Core logging provider using log4net with support for semantic logging.
+An ASP.NET Core logging provider for log4net
+ * Support for semantic logging.

 ## Purpose
 Investigate the ASP.NET Core 2.0 logging mechanism by creating a log4net logging provider.

-## Why log4net?
+This project aims to explore the ASP.NET Core logging customization and extensibility.
+The concepts should generalize to creating logging providers for other logging mechanisms.

+### Choosing log4net
-Log4net is perhaps a little dated as a .NET logging solutions, however it is widely used and consumed, making it a known quantity for operations.
+Log4net might be considered a little dated as a logging solution for .NET, however it remains relevant as it is widely used and consumed, and it is a known quantity for operations.
 For example, the Logly log aggregator can consume logs from log4net.

-## Why semantic logging support?
+### Value of semantic logging
+Semantic logging adds type safety to logging APIs, making them easier to program against.
-Semantic logging enables writing structured data to logs (e.g., CSV records) which are better to consume for operational purposes such as health monitoring, notifications, and reporting.
+It also enables logs containing structured data (e.g., lines of CSV records in this sample) which are easy for operations to consume for health monitoring, notifications, analysis, reporting, and so on.

+## Highlights
+  * log4net NuGet package
+  * The Log4Net folder/namespace contains:
+  ** Log4NetExtensions has extension methods to add a logger provider for log4net to the logger factory.
+  ** Log4NetLoggingProvider is the logging provider for log4net.
+It manages a thread-safe collection of Log4NetLoggers, indexed by category name.
+(This sample doesn't use of category names.)
+  ** Log4NetLogger is the intermediary that maps between Microsoft.Extensions.Logging constructs and their cognates in log4net